raspberrypilearning/trained-vision-app/en/step_2.md

 --- task ---

-Click the 'Add a class' button to add a thrid class to your model.
+Click the 'Add a class' button to add a third class to your model.

 ![](images/tm_add_class.png)

 --- /task ---

-Next, you need to give your classes proper labels that match waht they're going to be trained to recognise.
+Next, you need to give your classes proper labels that match what they're going to be trained to recognise.

 --- task ---